Global Uniqueness of Subsonic Flows for the Steady Euler-Poisson System: Abstract

 \section{Abstract}

-We prove the global uniqueness of subsonic solutions to the steady Euler–Poisson system in a bounded domain.
-Previous works \cite{bae2015two, bae2016subsonic, bae2014subsonic} established the existence and local uniqueness of multidimensional subsonic flows by constructing solutions as small perturbations of one-dimensional background states, where a contraction mapping argument applies in a small perturbation regime.
-In contrast, the present paper removes the smallness assumption and proves global uniqueness within a class of subsonic solutions satisfying the same boundary data.
+We prove the global uniqueness of multidimensional subsonic flows for the steady Euler--Poisson system in a bounded nozzle in the sense that uniqueness holds without restricting solutions to be small perturbations of a background state.
+The proof is based on a convexity property of the set of subsonic states and energy estimates.